Why is packaging used and what’s at stake?

 A.I.S.E. will monitor progress over the years and will foster exchange of best practices, collaboration in the value chain as well as providing guidance to the industry at large.
 A full project description explaining how to deploy this commitment and the Letter of Commitment for companies to sign up to this initiative will be made available on this webpage.

 In addition to this ambitious commitment, the industry is also working on sector-wide principles for sustainable packaging design.
 These guidelines aim to support all companies to design sustainable packaging by considering the latest developments, existing codes of practices and standards regarding recyclability.

 The A.I.S.E.
 Charter Advanced Sustainability Products criteria

 NEW!
 As of 2021, the ASP criteria will also include specific requirements for plastic packaging material

-- efficient use of packaging material per job (maximum thresholds defined);
+- efficient use of packaging material per job (maximum thresholds defined)

 - use of recycled material (incl. thresholds for paper board / sustainable sourcing).

-The Cleanright tip: ‘Save packaging - recycle’ is featured on billions of products since 1998.
+The Cleanright ‘Save packaging - recycle’ tip